 Developing creative thinking, aesthetic sensitivity, critical awareness

 Music plays a prominent part in life at Eastbourne College.
 The purpose-built Birley Centre (£8 million investment at the time), which boasts industry-standard facilities, provides a focal point for the College’s music-making.
 Pupils of all abilities and interests are encouraged to engage in the extensive programme on offer.

-The department is staffed by four full-time musicians with a wide range of interests spanning early music to contemporary electronic composition, plus a studio technician.
-There are 21 visiting music teachers offering tuition in all orchestral instruments as well as in guitar, organ, percussion, piano and singing.
+The Department is staffed by three full-time teachers with a wide range of interests spanning early music to contemporary electronic composition, plus a full-time studio technician.
+There are 18 visiting music teachers offering tuition in all orchestral instruments as well as in classical/electric guitar, organ, percussion, piano and singing.
 There is also a department secretary who oversees all music lesson timetabling.

-The Music Department’s facilities include three classrooms, two of which are equipped with Apple computers running the latest software, a recording studio with three separate recording spaces linked by a control room, a drum room, a 180-seat auditorium with a recently refurbished Steinway grand piano, and numerous teaching and practice rooms.
+The Music Department’s facilities include three classrooms, two of which are equipped with Apple computers running the latest versions of Logic and Sibelius, a recording studio with three separate recording spaces linked by a control room, a drum room, a 180-seat auditorium with a Steinway grand piano, and numerous teaching and practice rooms.

-Music is compulsory for all in Year 9.
-Pupils follow a varied programme encompassing blues, film music, fusion and jazz.
+Pupils in Y9 follow a varied programme of study encompassing blues, film music, fusion and jazz.
 They learn how to write a pop song and perform as part of an iPad orchestra in the annual y9 concert.
 The Year 9 curriculum is designed to dovetail seamlessly into further study at GCSE level.

-The GCSE course aims to widen the musical and cultural horizons of pupils and to develop their skills as creators, critics and performers.
+The GCSE course (Edexcel) aims to widen the musical and cultural horizons of pupils and to develop their skills as creators, critics and performers.
 The course is designed around the three key areas of performing (30 per cent), composing (30 per cent), and listening / appraising (40 per cent).

-A-level music continues the format introduced at GCSE.
+A-level music (OCR) continues the format introduced at GCSE.
 It encourages pupils to develop further their creative thinking, aesthetic sensitivity, critical awareness, self-confidence, self-motivation and their own musical interests and skills.